Han-Cao/collapse-bubble/README.md

 chr1   100   chr1:100_0   C   CAAAA 1|0
 ```

 **Note**: When using `merge_duplicates.py -c position`, it concatenates any overlapping variants at the same position.
 This method reconstructs the local haplotypes and significantly increasing polymorphism, which may not be suitable for merging tandem repeats.
 Additionally, it requires the input VCF sorted by `CHROM` and `POS` only (not guaranteed by recent `bcftools`).
-Please read the [documentation](docs/merge_duplicates.md) before using it.
+Please see [documentation](docs/merge_duplicates.md) for more details.

 **Arguments**: